john-cd/rust_howto/README.md

 ## Docker Compose

-Test the developement container (which get called by Dev Container)
+Test the docker compose setup used during developement (which Dev Container runs) with:

 ```bash
 cd ./.devcontainer